Investor hub

 • Benjamin Ginsberg and Kimberly White are considered by the Board to be independent non-executive directors and were selected with the objective of bringing experience and independent judgement to the Board.

 • The Board is supported by the Audit Committee and the Remuneration Committee.
 The Audit Committee has three members (the three non-executive directors) and is chaired by Simon Lee.
 The Remuneration Committee also has three members (the three non-executive directors) and is chaired by Kimberly White.
 Each committee has “Terms of Reference” adopted by the Board in connection with the Company’s admission to AIM.
-Additional details of these committees are set out on pages 48 and 50 of the Annual Report.
+Additional details of these committees are set out on pages 62-65 of the Annual Report.

 • The Board adheres to a Schedule of Matters Reserved to the Board adopted by the Board in connection with the Company’s admission to AIM.

 • The Audit Committee is scheduled to meet regularly at least two times each year.
-In 2022, the Audit Committee met 4 times.
+In 2023, the Audit Committee met 3 times.

 • The Remuneration Committee is scheduled to meet regularly at least two times each year.
-In 2022, the Remuneration Committee met 6 times.
+In 2023, the Remuneration Committee met 6 times.

 • Processes are in place to ensure that each member of the Board is, at all times, provided with such information as is necessary for each member to discharge such member’s duties.
 For example, prior to each Board meeting or Committee meeting, the Company’s corporate Secretary, prepares and circulates for Board or Committee review a detailed “Board Pack” of materials to be reviewed prior to, and during, each meeting.
 These materials, and others presented at the meetings, form the basis for further discussion of each matter presented to the Board and its Committees.
 To facilitate Board review and reference, all Board materials are made available through an online Board portal.